-NICE Cybersecurity Workforce Framework provides guidance and training's on how digital enterprises can proactively manage and improve its digital cybersecurity workforce
+NICE Cybersecurity Workforce Framework provides guidance and training's on how digital enterprises can proactively manage and improve its Cybersecurity and IT workforce.

 Digital Enterprise Readiness Framework provides guidance and training's on how digital enterprises can manage and improve a cyber business in terms of operational sustainability, organizational agility, strategic agility, and operating in a disruptive culture.